hannotify/javas-concurrency-journey-continues/outline/outline.md

 > A workshop that leads to a discussion about focus, focus span, disturbing factors, limit active work.

-- introduce the results of the three scenarios one-by-one (you have to split up the picture)
+- [ITP] ("If Time Permits") introduce the results of the three scenarios one-by-one (you have to split up the picture)
 - fortunately Java's concurrency features are more sophisticated!

 ## Sneak Preview

+- [ITP] Section postponed for now (couldn't fit it in nicely), but introduce it if time permits and you still see the value in it.

 This talk will be about: